 Manly

-The existing semi-detached house was in its original condition with little connection to the rear yard.
-The brief included 3 bedrooms, 2 living areas an upper level deck and great connection to the rear garden.
-The owners downsizing wanted a garden presence as much as possible.
+The existing semi-detached house was in its original condition with little connection to the year yard.
+On a corner block where the long façade of the building faced north.
+There was surprisingly very few windows and they were very small.
+The brief included the need for 3 bedrooms, 2 living areas, an upper level deck and a great connection to a rear garden.
+An off street parking spot that could be used as an outdoor space.
+The owners were downsizing from a larger house on a much larger block.
+As a result they wanted to have a garden presence to make up for the smaller block.

 Design Response